phil294/universal-video-hotkeys/CONTRIBUTING.md

 #### Video Tracking

 Keeps a Set of all video elements of the page, of all iframes and shadow doms, also nested.
 Keeps watching for new video elements/iframe/shadow recursively using MutationObservers.
 To keep the video elements set up to date, we need custom observer logic, that's why the manifest does *not* have the `all_frames` option active - it would result in unnecessary duplicate scanning.
+Also some extra injections and hooks are in place (all in `content.js`) so there are refs even on closed shadow doms.

 ### Code aesthetics